 “Electronic Delivery” means deposit by electronic transfer such as electronic mail (email), File Transfer Protocol (FTP), or any other electronic transfer that communicates data from one storage location to another storage location.
 Formats for Electronic Delivery include any file format that can be stored on a computer-readable medium.

 What are the features of NSE’s Storage Facilities?

 With over 25 years of experience, your intellectual property will be safe and secure.
-When your organization selects NSE, escrow materials will be stored, maintained and secured in your choice of Physical or Electronic Format.
+When you select our organization, escrow materials will be stored, maintained, secured and preserved in either Physical or Electronic Format.
 If Physical Format is required, the Escrow Materials shall be stored, maintained, secured and preserved in a 16,400 foot “Firelock” vault that features:

 o Certified Halon fire suppression system